 You are sometimes under pressure to meet deadlines.

-Postgraduate courses are available in cartography, geographical information systems or geoinformation technology and can be useful for those that want to specialise in a particular area.
+There are postgraduate courses (SCQF Level 11) in cartography, geographical information systems or geoinformation technology.
+These can be useful if you want to work in a particular area.

 The University of Glasgow offers MSc Geoinformation Technology and Cartography, and MSc Geospatial and Mapping Sciences, and the University of Aberdeen offers MSc Geographical Information Systems.
-They require a good Honours degree in a relevant subject.
+To get in you need a good Honours degree in a relevant subject.

-As a school leaver, you may apply for direct entry after taking some subjects at National 5, or Highers.
+As a school leaver, you may apply for direct entry after taking some subjects at National 5 or Higher.
 The few posts tend to go to those with Highers.

-Relevant experience is useful, for example in a cartographic office, an engineering drawing office or a mapping and charting office.
+Relevant experience is helpful, for example in a cartographic office, an engineering drawing office or a mapping and charting office.

 The Royal Air Force (RAF) sometimes has openings for trainee air cartographers.
 You need at least National 5 English and Maths.
 A technological subject is useful.

 This is a small profession and entry is very competitive.
-Job vacancies are listed on the British Cartographic Society and Society of Cartographers websites.
 Employers can include local authorities, Ordnance Survey and the Ministry of Defence, as well as map publishers, universities and private companies.
 As well as cartographer, job titles can include the terms GIS, mapping and geo-information.